lib-static/howto/howtos/visualstudiocode.md

 ### Step 1: Download Visual Studio Code

-- Go to [Visual Studio Code's website](https://code.visualstudio.com){:target="_blank"}.
-Here you will find clear instructions about how to download this program.
-The website should discern if you are visiting their site using windows, IOS, or Linux.
+- Navigate to [Visual Studio Code's website](https://code.visualstudio.com){:target="_blank"}
+- Follow the instructions for downloading this program

+The website should automatically detect which operating system (Windows, IOS, Linux) you're using.

-- It will then display a button that says "Download" for whatever operating system your computer utilizes.
-Click this button.
+- Select the "Download" button that displays for your computer's operating system

-{% include bootstrap/figure.md img="/visualstudio/screen-shot-1.png" caption="download button (provides options for various operating systems)" alt="screen shot of the download button for downloading VS code" class="w-50" %}
+{% include bootstrap/figure.md img="/visualstudio/screen-shot-1.png" caption="Download buttons for various operating systems" alt="screenshot of the download buttons for Visual Studio Code by operating system" class="w-50" %}

 ### Step 2: Initiate/finalize the download